-The relationship between gross charges and the transaction price recognized is significantly influenced by payor mix, as collections on gross charges may vary significantly, depending on whether and with whom the patients the Company provides services to in the period are insured and the Company's contractual relationships with those payors.
+The relationship between gross charges and the transaction price recognized is significantly influenced by payor mix, as collections on gross charges may vary significantly, depending on whether the patients, to whom services are provided, in the period are insured and the contractual relationships with those payors.
 Payor mix is subject to change as additional patient and payor information is obtained after the period services are provided.
 The Company periodically assesses the estimates of unbilled revenue, contractual adjustments and discounts, and payor mix by analyzing actual results, including cash collections, against estimates.
-Changes in these estimates are charged or credited to the consolidated statement of income in the period that the assessment is made.
-Significant changes in payor mix, contractual arrangements with payors, specialty mix, acuity, general economic conditions and healthcare coverage provided by federal or state governments or private insurers may have a significant impact on estimates and significantly affect the results of operations and cash flows.
+Changes in these estimates are charged or credited to the consolidated statements of income in the period that the assessment is made.
+Significant changes in payor mix, contractual arrangements with payors, specialty mix, acuity, general economic conditions, and healthcare coverage provided by federal or state governments or private insurers may have a significant impact on estimates and significantly affect the results of operations and cash flows.